CCN TV6: Radio

 Tv6 is also part of the OCM group which includes I95.5fm, Word W107.1fm, HoTT 93.5fm, Red 96.7fm, and TAJ 92.7fm in Trinidad and Tobago.

 Mobile App

 The CCN TV6 launched its new mobile App on Friday 16 June 2023 (link).
-The new App is a user-friendly and innovative application developed by Caribbean Communications Network (CCN) Group Technology, for mobile devices.
-Whether it's accessing breaking news, watching Livestream, or catching up on originals (Beyond the Tape, Morning Edition, etc.) the CCN TV6 App offers a seamless and immersive experience for users in Trinidad and Tobago and beyond.
+The new App is a user-friendly application developed by Caribbean Communications Network (CCN) Group Technology, for mobile devices.
+The CCN TV6 App offers breaking news, livestreams, originals (Beyond the Tape, Morning Edition, etc.) for users in Trinidad and Tobago and beyond.
 The CCN TV6 App is available for download free of charge on both iOS (link) and Android (link) platforms.